 The custodian bank, sometimes called the mutual fund custodian, is responsible for holding, safekeeping, and recordkeeping the fund’s assets.
 This role is typically filled by large banks like JPMorgan Chase, BNY Mellon, and US Bank.

-Mutual funds provide several benefits to their shareholders.
-Professional management is a significant benefit, especially to investors without market knowledge or the time to spend investing their own money.
-Mutual funds also provide instant diversification to their investors as most funds contain dozens or hundreds of different investments within their portfolio.
+Mutual funds also provide instant diversification, since most funds hold dozens or hundreds of investments.
 For example, the Fidelity Contrafund holds over 300 securities in its portfolio.
-When a single share of a mutual fund is purchased, the investor gains a small amount of ownership in numerous securities.
+When you buy a single share of a mutual fund, you gain a small ownership interest across many different securities.

-Mutual funds generally do not mix with margin, which involves borrowing money to invest.
+Mutual funds generally don’t mix with margin, which involves borrowing money to invest.
 A margin account allows investors to purchase securities with money borrowed from their broker (you’ll learn more about this in a future chapter).
 Due to securities regulations, investors cannot purchase primary market offerings on margin (this includes mutual funds).

 Additionally, mutual funds cannot be sold short.